lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 The "branch to current address" item is problematic if we want to take the branch.
 Probably we need some tests with short timeouts to handle this properly.

+It is possible for BEQ to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack, bad target address, and branch at end of loop.
+Since the target address check only triggers if the branch is taken, which requires a value for comparison, it's not possible to underflow the call stack and see a bad target address at the same time.
+This leaves two possible combinations:

+- Underflow the call stack in a branch at the end of a loop.
+- Take a branch to an invalid address where the branch instruction is at the end of a loop.

 #### BNE